Tutorial series for self hosting beginners?

 Nephalis

-in reply to anticonnor • • •Well my first reply is: setting up yor own router is like learn driving within a touring car.
+in reply to anticonnor • • •Well my first reply is: setting up yor own router is like to learn driving with a touring car.
 You just need to know a lot to set up/handle everything properly.
 Its just not easy and in m opinion the most wrong point to start.

 DNS-wise I would like to recommend something like pihole.
 To me it was my first thing I installed and used until this day and also the handling of DNS is quite easy.
 Maybe you should consider lerning other things before setting up your own router.